 Of pitches I’ve critiqued, I would estimate that half do not clearly state the external conflict and or the main character’s role in it.
 Author bias really kicks in here -you know your story so well that your subconscious fills holes in your pitch, but critical readers can point them out, so you can fill holes and clarify that pitch for industry professionals.
 This is where I highly recommend trading pitch feedback with other writers.

 “But falling in love wasn’t part of the plan…” -Debbie Iancu-Haddad.

-“There’s only one way to find out and stop being scared -climb the tree beside the house and meet the THING!” -mine.
+“There’s only one way to find out and stop being scared -climb the tree beside the house and meet the THING!” -my picture book pitch.

 (Conflict and) Stakes Examples

 “…completing his mission means sacrificing the girl he loves.” -Debbie Haddad.